Noino/sessioneer.nvim/README.md

 Sessioneer is a Neovim plugin that leverages Neovim’s built-in :mksession to automatically save and restore your session buffers and layouts when opening Neovim in a directory.
 It works quietly in the background so you can focus on your work without worrying about session management.

-##Features
+## Features

  -   Automatic Session Management:
-    Sessions are saved when you exit Neovim and restored automatically when you open a directory, ensuring a smooth workflow.
+    Sessions are saved when you enter or leave buffers, or exit Neovim and restored automatically when you open a directory, ensuring a smooth workflow.

  -   Directory-Based Sessions:
     Each session is associated with a directory.
 This makes it easy to maintain context-specific environments for your projects.